 By helping parents in disadvantaged families to cope with adversity, parent education services can mitigate risks, build resilience in families, and change children’s prospects for the future.
 This project will identify the most effective ways that parent educators can create lasting positive impacts for families.
 It will also find out what needs to change to make these best practices more widespread and cost effective, including learning from study of low-cost community-based services.

-Nick teaches within the Education Master's program, including subjects such as Research Practices, Research Design, and Professional Learning and Practice.
+Nick teaches within the Master of Education (Learning and Leadership) course, including subjects such as Research Practices, Research Design, and Professional Learning and Practice.

-Nick also teachers Higher Degrees by Research (HDR) students, including a Designing Research Lab (with Ilaria Vanni), and Qualitative Data Analysis course.
+Nick also teaches Higher Degrees by Research (HDR) students, in areas of methodology, research design, and advanced qualitative data analysis.
 In addition Nick offers workshops on peer review, scholarly practices, writing abstracts, supervision etc.

 This book explores important questions about the relationship between professional practice and learning, and implications of this for how we understand professional expertise.
 Focusing on work accomplished through partnerships between practitioners and parents with young children, the book explores how connectedness in action is a fluid, evolving accomplishment, with four essential dimensions: times, spaces, bodies, and things.
 Within a broader sociomaterial perspective, the analysis draws on practice theory and philosophy, bringing different schools of thought into productive contact, including the work of Schatzki, Gherardi, and recent developments in cultural historical activity theory.
 The book takes a bold view, suggesting practices and learning are entwined but distinctive phenomena.
 A clear and novel framework is developed, based on this idea.
 The argument goes further by demonstrating how new, coproductive relationships between professionals and clients can intensify the pedagogic nature of professional work, and showing how professionals can support others' learning when the knowledge they are working with, and sense of what is to be learned, are uncertain, incomplete, and fragile.